Stand with Ukraine flag

 ]

-Also, you can request multiple attributes at once.
-Simply add one more JSON-path to attributeNameExpression parameter.
-For example, we want to request two shared attributes in one request, our config will look like:
+Additionally, you can request multiple attributes at once.
+Simply add one more slice expression to attributeNameExpression parameter.
+For example, if we want to request two shared attributes in a single request, our config will look like this:

 1